 Ira is an Eagle Scout and native Mainer who has spent over twenty years persuing out door skills and sharig them.
 Ira is a public school teacher at Riverview Elementary School where he runs an outdoor after school program as well as our family day events and popular day camp weeks.
 Story telling and throwing arts are two of his many talents.

-Networking Specialist/Off Site Programs
+Adjunct Instructor/Off Site Programs

-Lou has provided programs as director, instructor, and co-facilitator and camps and schools across Maine, New England, and New York.
+Lou has provided programs as director, instructor, and co-facilitator at camps and schools across Maine, New England, and New York.
 His L.O.S.T program specializes in bringing youth from a wide variety of backgrounds in to the outdoors to learn skills and experience community.